If the information is not in alignment with the Payer Information, the Claim is rejected and not accepted for adjudication.

 Patient Information

-Date of Brith (DOB) is incorrect.
+Date of Birth (DOB) is a common reason for rejection.

-Name is not the same as the Insurance Information.
+The Insured's or Patient's Name is not the same as the Insurance Information.

 Diagnosis/Procedure Codes